- Free reply within 15 minutes during business hours

 Why NYC Legal & Notary for Name Change Certificate → Filipino / Tagalog

-NYC Legal & Notary is a Thai law firm registered with the Lawyers Council of Thailand.
+NYC Legal & Notary Services Co., Ltd. is a registered Thai law firm, and the Filipino / Tagalog desk sits inside the translation-and-legalisation division.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 For the Filipino / Tagalog pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Filipino / Tagalog command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.